Rapid City, SD

 About Rapid City, SD

-Rapid City is a mid-sized city in South Dakota with a population of 76,836 residents.
-The median household income is $65,712 per year, which is near the national average.
-The median age in Rapid City is 39 years.
+Rapid City is a mid-sized city located in South Dakota with a population of 76,836 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,712 per year, which is 13% below the national median of $75,149.
+The median age of 39 years is close to the US median age of 38.9 years.

 How Rapid City Ranks in South Dakota